 |We were both sweating profusely in the heat of the day.|

 No doubt, being in confinement for this extended period, now well over four months, we have little comprehension or a definitive sense of time that has passed.
-The recent experiences of the past year, prior to the lockdown, seem to have occurred years, not months ago.
+The recent experiences of the past year, before the lockdown, seem to have occurred years, not months ago.

 |The ornate designs of temples were fascinating.|

-It was only six months ago that we left Arizona after spending time with Tom’s sisters in Apache Junction, that we left the US to come to India.
+Only six months ago, we left Arizona after spending time with Tom’s sisters in Apache Junction that we left the US to come to India.
 It was only eight months ago that we were with other family members in Minnesota and Nevada.

 |Scary faces to ward off evil spirits.|

-Today, as we review these photos in a past post from Cambodia on July 29, 2016, it feels as if it was 10 years ago or more.
-This state of lockdown does a trick on our brains when each day and night blends into the other.
+Today, as we reviewed these photos in a past post from Cambodia on July 29, 2016, it feels as if it was ten years ago or more.
+This state of lockdown does the trick on our brains when each day and night blends into the other.